Would you like to explore how to manage your mental wellbeing and strengthen your resilience?

 The next thing I want you to do is to imagine taking your resilient animal out of that home and instead place it somewhere entirely different.

-Instead, he’ll be in the freezing cold with very limited supplies of food (and none that Trevor is used to eating), the threat of the hostile environment and the company of penguins with which he has little in common.
+Instead, he’ll be in the freezing cold with very limited supplies of food, the threat of the hostile environment and the company of penguins with which he has little in common.

 I imagine that Trevor would feel far from resilient in this environment.
 He would probably be scared, hungry, cold and fearful.